mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 This is run-time (dynamic) type checking.
 There is no native static checking in JavaScript in any real sense (one could make arguments about the JIT compiler, but at best such checking is *very* incomplete).
-One could use a typecasting library like [Flow][3] or a framework like [TypeScript][4] which in theory can perform static type analysis.
-However, it is not clear that this provides a performance benefit worth the overhead.
+One could use a type-safety tool like [Flow][3] or a framework like [TypeScript][4] which in theory can perform static type analysis.
+However, it is not clear that this provides a performance benefit worth the compile overhead.
 We will compare native typecasting with these solutions in an upcoming article.

 ### 4.1.3 The Zen of typecasting
-The `cast` methods have four benefits over native JavaScript coercion: they are explicit, predictable, strict, and self-documenting.
+The `cast` methods have four benefits over native JavaScript coercion: they are strict and predictable, explicit, and self-documenting.
-Let's compare the JavaScript coercion examples with the `cast` methods:
+Let's compare the JavaScript coercion examples with the `cast` methods to see how predictable they are:

 #### 4.1.3.1 JavaScript type coercion examples